scrallex/score/demo/coding/README.md

 Use the helper scripts to compare baseline vs. STM runs and regenerate STM-ready corpora via the `CodeTraceAdapter`.

+The adapter now extracts syntax-aware features for Python edits.
+Diff chunks are classified by their change profile (additions vs. deletions, delta size) and parsed into AST categories so the guardrail can reason about new function definitions, control-flow additions, imports, and other semantic cues when ranking foreground windows.

 ## Prerequisites

 * Python 3.10+